pirouzmehmandoost/para/README.md

-#PARA
+# PARA

 I'm developing this app to explore web development with NextJS 14 and share my love for 3D modeling and interactive design.
-I share my to-do list here as well as light notes on personal goals:
+I share my to-do list here as well as light notes on tools and feedback.

 PARA is a work in progress portfolio site which showcases my 3D printed designs and enables interaction with the models.

 My goals while developing are to:
 - Clearly express the functionality of the site from the home page.
 - Display a well-formatted resume.